miriramire/etl/README.md

 # ELT

-This is an ELT process, were we have the data located in the bucket s3://de-tech-assessment-2022, and we are going to import it into snowflake.
+This is an ELT process, were we have the data located in the bucket s3, and we are going to import it into snowflake.

-The link to access to snowflake is: https://ztuuoka-evb05477.snowflakecomputing.com/console/login

-Please connect to it with the following credentials:

-`user`: lokareader
-`password`: l0k4.US3R

 In this ELT, we will follow this process: